-Auto-refresh: Click to refresh the page automatically.
+Auto-refresh: Check this box to refresh the page automatically.
 Automatic refresh occurs at regular intervals.

-Click to refresh the page; any changes made locally will be undone.
+Refresh: Click to refresh the page; any changes made locally will be undone.

 4.10.2 Access Control List Configuration

 This page shows the Access Control List (ACL), which is made up of the ACEs defined for this Managed Switch.
 Each row describes the ACE that is defined.